Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/UISupport.md

 To the UI, a pointer is a position from which clicks and scrolls can be triggered to interact with UI elements at the pointer's position.
 Pointer-type input is sourced from [point](xref:UnityEngine.InputSystem.UI.InputSystemUIInputModule.point), [leftClick](xref:UnityEngine.InputSystem.UI.InputSystemUIInputModule.leftClick), [rightClick](xref:UnityEngine.InputSystem.UI.InputSystemUIInputModule.rightClick), [middleClick](xref:UnityEngine.InputSystem.UI.InputSystemUIInputModule.middleClick), and [scrollWheel](xref:UnityEngine.InputSystem.UI.InputSystemUIInputModule.scrollWheel).

 The UI input module does not have an association between pointers and cursors.
 In general, the UI is oblivious to whether a cursor exists for a particular pointer.
-However, for mouse and pen input, the UI input module will respect [Cusor.lockState](xref:UnityEngine.Cursor.lockState) and pin the pointer position at `(-1,-1)` whenever the cursor is locked.
+However, for mouse and pen input, the UI input module will respect [Cursor.lockState](https://docs.unity3d.com/ScriptReference/Cursor-lockState.html) and pin the pointer position at `(-1,-1)` whenever the cursor is locked.
 This behavior can be changed through the [Cursor Lock Behavior](xref:UnityEngine.InputSystem.UI.InputSystemUIInputModule.cursorLockBehavior) property of the [InputSystemUIInputModule](xref:UnityEngine.InputSystem.UI.InputSystemUIInputModule).

 Multiple pointer Devices may feed input into a single UI input module.
 Also, in the case of [Touchscreen](xref:UnityEngine.InputSystem.Touchscreen), a single Device can have the ability to have multiple concurrent pointers (each finger contact is one pointer).